 Does God hate me if I'm gay?

 No he doesn't!
-And nor do true Christians hate you either.
+And nor do true Christians hate you either (despite what some people want you to believe).
+Christians do not hate people who are gay or transgender.
 God loves us so much and is desperate for everyone to know him personally.
 We live in a very complex and often confusing world with loads of different messages about who we are, what's right, what's wrong, whether there is a right or wrong!
 But just as many people may have an opinion about the right direction in a snow storm, only a map can give us accurate instructions.
 Jesus is like that map - the's the best way in storms or good times.
 The Bible tells us that we've all messed up and fall short of God and his love - we all do things that mean there's a gap between us and God.
 All of us have a desire to be loved unconditionally.
 But people let us down.
 Only God can truly satisfy that longing, that hole, that emptiness inside.
 God doesn't point his finger at any of us or whack us round the head with a Bible.
 He says, 'there is a sinful part of you that divides you from the fullness of my love.
 If you ask me to come into your life to help you, to fill you with the Holy Spirit, then I can help you to be more like me.
 This will mean turning away from things that damage you and me.'
 But this message is for all of us, as everyone has fallen short.
 God's way right from the beginning was to want the best for all of us - he created man and woman and said fill the earth, multiply and hang out with me.
 But man did what was wrong and that perfect world has become distorted and evil in most ways.
 If you are struggling with your sexuality or gender identity, talk to someone about it who you can trust not to judge you and who wants the best and God's best for you.
 God loves you if you are gay or struggling with your gender identity.
 God loves people who are heterosexual.
 But God also loves us too much to allow us to stay as we are, whether we are gay or not.
 As we work with God, he helps change us to find true happiness and satisfaction - and that is only found in God, his ways and his love.
 It is also important as a Christian that while there are truths in the Bible, we have to make a choice about how we respond to people.
 We live in a world where there are lots of things that aren't God's best in all kinds of ways.
 But it is our response that is important - it should be with God's kind of love.

 And remember, just because people disagree it doesn't make it hate.
 We can love one another even when we don't agree with each other.